How to Build a Fanbase as an Independent Artist in 2026

 The typical fan development stages:

-3. Engagement: They actively seek out your music.
+Engagement: They actively seek out your music.
 Follow you on multiple platforms.
-And, they regularly engage with your content through likes, comments, and saves.
+They regularly engage with your content – not just passive likes, but comments, saves, actual interaction.

-So, where on this scale should your strategic focus be?
-Most artists I have worked with concentrate their efforts on Stage 1 (discovery).
-When the real leverage is in Stages 2-4.
-Think about converting awareness into a long term commitment.
+So, where should you focus?
+Most artists I’ve worked with concentrate on Stage 1 (discovery).
+The real power is in Stages 2-4.
+Convert awareness into long term commitment.
 You are an investment; you just need to get that message to your potential fans.

 The Three Conversion Mechanisms That Work